AshCoolman/docs/guides/frontend-dictionary.md

 **One liner:**

-A an idiomatic Javascript view layer library with an emphasis on functional programming and minimal manipulation of the DOM.
+An idiomatic Javascript view-layer library with an emphasis on functional programming and efficient manipulation of the DOM.

 **Resources:**